[ Printer Friendly Version ] [ Report Abuse ]

 Sophie’s head jerked up, and traded stunned expressions with Tristan’s mother.
-Still in her nightdress and without a robe, she looked about mid-thirties with graying hair.
+Still in her nightdress and without a robe, she looked about mid-thirties.
+Her face was still young and pretty, if rumpled by sleep, but her mousy hair was prematurely grayed.
 She had the wild looking eyes of the suddenly woken and terrified, which darted rapidly between Sophie and the wreckage on the hall carpet.

-“Tell me,” she gulped.
+“Tell me,” the woman gulped.
 “Tell me you’re not—tell me you go to school with Tristan.”
-The woman was taking short, measured breaths.
+Tristan's mum was taking short, measured breaths.